 Moving forward with the introduction to Docker Extension for Meshery, Nic says, "When it comes to Service Mesh, should developers care about Service Mesh?
 And the answer is Yes because developers need service mesh because of the changing reliability patterns implementation rapidly, it provides a tight feedback loop for developing and deploying workloads onto your service mesh and makes the over developer experience smooth.
 With the help of service, mesh developers should be able to create environments without needing to be operational experts."

-Meshery Extension offers an easy single click button to go from Docker comopose to Kubernetes to Service Mesh
+Meshery Extension offers an easy single click button to go from Docker Compose to Kubernetes wih all cloud native infrastructure supported.

 The Docker Extension for Meshery provides:

-- Service mesh support for your Docker Compose apps - Import your Docker Compose apps.
-Configure and deploy them to Kubernetes and any service mesh.
+- Kubernetes support for your Docker Compose apps - Import your Docker Compose apps.
+Configure and deploy them to Kubernetes and integrate into your GitOps pipeline.

-- Visual designer for Docker Compose apps - Early access to the Docker Extension for Meshery that offers a visual topology for designing Docker Compose applications, operating Kubernetes, service meshes, and their workloads.
+- Collaborative designer for Docker Compose apps - Early access to the Docker Extension for Meshery that offers a visual topology for designing Docker Compose applications, operating Kubernetes, Kubernetes Operators, and their workloads.

 - Single-click deployment of any service mesh - Support of 10 different service meshes to the fingertips of developers in connection with Docker Desktop’s ability to deliver Kubernetes locally.